ArijeetB-neu/Data-Analysis-Projects/README.md

-Udacity online data analyst program is a great online learning platform which prepares me for a career as a data analyst by helping me learn to clean and organize data, uncover patterns and insights, draw meaningful conclusions and clearly communicate critical findings.
-I am developing proficiency in Python libraries (Numpy, Pandas, Matplotlib, Seaborn) and SQL as I build a portfolio of projects .
+I am making a portfolio of projects to show all the aspects of data analyses.
+Which include cleaning and organizing data, uncover patterns and insights, draw meaningful conclusions and clearly communicate critical findings.
+I have used Python libraries(Numpy, Pandas, Matplotlib, Seaborn) for these projects.

 ## Part 1 - Intro to Data Analysis
 Subjects Covered:

-- Anaconda: Learned to use Anaconda to manage packages and environments for use with Python
-- Jupyter Notebook: Learned to use this open-source web application
 - Data Analysis Process
 - NumPy for 1 and 2D Data
 - Pandas Series and Dataframes
-### Project 1: Explore Weather Trends with weather forecast data
-In this project, I choose Udacity's curated datasets and investigate it using Pandas.
-I complete the entire data analysis process and finished by sharing the findings.

-### Project 2: Investigate a dataset called No Show Appointment data.
+### Project 1: Findings from dataset called No Show Appointment data.
 I selected this Kaggle dataset and used statistical techniques to answer questions about the data and made my conclusions and recommendations in a report.

 ## Part 2 -Practical Statistics
 Subjects Covered:

 - Probability
-- Conditional Probability
-- Binominal Distribution
 - Sampling Distribution and Central Limit Theorem
-- Descriptive Statistics
-- Inferential Statistics
 - Confidence Levels and Intervals
 - Hypothesis Testing
 - T-tests and A/B test